Sport in India: Multi-sport events performance

-Olympics and Paralympics
+Olympic and Paralympic Games

 Athlete Norman Pritchard represented India in the 1900 Olympics, winning two silver medals.
 India sent its first national team to the Olympics in 1920 and has participated in every Summer Olympic Games ever since.
-India has also competed at several Winter Olympic Games since 1964.
+India has also competed at several Winter Olympic Games since 1964, but has won no medals; the country has never participated at the Winter Paralympic Games.
+At the Youth Olympic Games, India has won several medals during Summer editions but has never won a medal at a Winter edition.

 As of 2024, India has won a total of 41 Summer Olympic medals and 60 Summer Paralympic medals.
 India won its first gold medal in men's field hockey at the 1928 Olympic Games.
 On winning the 10m air rifle event at the 2008 Olympics, Abhinav Bindra became the first Indian to win an individual gold medal at the Olympic Games.
 In 2021, Neeraj Chopra won the men's javelin throw gold medal at the Tokyo 2020 Olympics.

-Commonwealth Games and Asian Games
+Commonwealth and Asian Games

 Tennis player Sania Mirza has won multiple medals, including in various Grand Slam events,Commonwealth Games, and Asian Games.

 India has competed in all but four editions of the Commonwealth Games since the second Game in 1934.
-India has hosted the Commonwealth Games in 2010 at Delhi.
-India has won a total of 504 medals, including 181 gold medals.
+India has hosted the Commonwealth Games in 2010 in Delhi, and will host it again in 2030 in Ahmedabad.
+India has won a total of 564 medals, including 203 gold medals as of 2022.

 India has participated in every edition of the Asian Games, and has hosted the Games in 1951 and 1982 in New Delhi.
 As of 2018, India has won 671 medals, of which 139 are gold.
 India has won at least one gold medal in each tournament; its performance in the Asian Games has improved significantly in recent years.